ajeetraina/genai-app-demo/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## Key Metrics

+There are several key metrics that are particularly important to monitor for a Prometheus setup with your Llama 3.2 application:

+Memory Profile - This panel shows memory usage (768 MiB, 512 MiB, 256 MiB lines).
+Memory usage is critical because it affects system stability and performance.
+The graph shows your p8s process resident memory and virtual memory, which helps you identify potential memory leaks or excessive resource usage.
+Scrape Duration - This shows how long Prometheus takes to collect metrics from your application (currently showing values between 5-20ms).
+Longer scrape durations might indicate performance issues with your metrics collection or high load on your services.
+Head Chunks - The spiking line (around 500 units) represents how Prometheus is storing data chunks in memory.
+An increasing trend here indicates growing data storage requirements.
+Query Durations - This multi-line graph shows how long different types of queries take to execute.
+This is important because slow queries can affect both Grafana dashboard performance and any alerting you might set up.
+Reload Count - The increasing graph line shows successful configuration reloads, which is important for tracking configuration changes and potential issues.

+For your Llama 3.2 application specifically, I'd recommend also creating panels for:

+Total request count and rate
+Response time statistics (p50, p90, p99 latencies)
+Token usage (both input and output tokens)
+Error rates

+These metrics would give you a comprehensive view of your application's performance, resource usage, and user experience.

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)